JakDaniels/MIOS/README.md

 	# nano Instances/.config/config.inc.php

-You definitely need to set the passwords that will be used for database access, both by MIOS and Opensim.
+You definitely need to set the passwords that will be used for database access, both by MIOS and OpenSim.
 Don't worry about setting up any actual databases or users in Mysql now, MIOS can do that for you later, but it will need Mysql root privileges to do this!

 4) Use MIOS to setup the database server and the user accounts it needs: